Cover Photo Image

-Additionally, we have close working relationships with a number of other programs on campus who regularly hire our students for GA positions:
+Additionally, we have close working relationships with campus programs who regularly hire our students for GA positions.
+Some of these programs include:

 Qualified applicants who have been admitted will have their materials sent directly to these programs for funding consideration.

-More information about assistantships is available by visiting The Graduate School page on Assistantships.
+More information about assistantships, including current stipend amounts, is available from The Graduate School.

-Finally, there are many other areas on campus that offer assistantships.
-Graduate students interested in assistantships should go to JMU JobLink - https://www.jmu.edu/humanresources/recruitment/joblink.shtml - to search for available positions.
+Finally, there are many other campus programs that offer assistantships.
+Interested graduate students should search for available positions at JMU JobLink.

 REQUEST INFO